-Many of California’s most vulnerable children and youth are not getting necessary oral health services.
+Many of California’s most vulnerable children and youth are not receiving necessary oral health care.

 - Two out of every ten children and adolescents lack dental insurance coverage.
 Among children and adolescents living in poverty that number rises to more than three in ten.1